 Track the ghost cat!

 Step into the shiny sneakers of the irrepressible Lila Banks as she follows her cat Orangesicle—and fights to survive the night—in a forest where trails move around, strange creatures prowl, and pets are not always what they seem.
-When Lila decides to take a hike on her twelfth birthday, she doesn't expect to be stalked by the ghost of her recently-deceased cat.
-He was never very nice, but trying to eat her takes unlikable to a whole new level.
-This short story is a fun, spooky standalone backdoor into the magnificent Sylvan Woods world.
+This spooky, standalone short story is available for free—exclusively when you sign up for The Sylvan Spy.

 Praise for Casey Grimes